JeanneGandon/JeanneGandon/README.md

   <h3>Random</h3>
   🎥 I never remember my favorite movies so I keep them in a <a href="https://letterboxd.com/jeannegandon/">safe place</a> <br>
-  ⛳️ I can probably beat you on the course <br>
+  ⛳️ I can probably beat you on the course
-  🚰 I can only drink water if it's in a mason jar
   </p>

 </p>